 Best overall tension pole for bikes

 In terms of installation, tension poles fall somewhere in the middle between floor stands and wall mounts.
 They don’t require drilling holes into walls or ceilings, but you may need to do a little more work to get one in place.
-They often cost more than floor stands and wall mounts, but Crooks says that may be money well spent if you think you’ll move around a lot and want bike storage that can easily move with you, no matter the size of the home.
-His favorite tension pole, which he uses at home and in his shop, is this one from Gearup.
-“It’s durable, mounted on compression, and you can mount two bikes near a wall,” he says, “or four if you put it in the middle of a room” and purchase a separate add-on.
-At home, he has the pole somewhat ingeniously set up behind his couch so that he can use that oft-neglected, above-the-couch wall space as valuable storage for his bike.
-Tension poles, he adds, are not only worth considering if you move a lot, but also if you redecorate a lot.
-“Say you buy a new chest of drawers — you can redesign the whole apartment without having to work around that bike mount you screwed into the wall already,” explains Crooks.
+They often cost more than (non-trainer) floor stands and wall mounts, but Crooks and Dunn say that may be money well spent if you think you’ll move around a lot and want bike storage that can easily move with you, no matter the size of the home.
+Tension poles, Crooks adds, are also not only worth considering if you move a lot, but additionally if you redecorate a lot.
+“Say you buy a new chest of drawers — you can redesign the whole apartment without having to work around that bike mount you screwed into the wall already,” he explains.